What kinds of birds of prey can you find in Alaska?

 These hawks are highly adaptable, and there is no real description of their preferred habitats because they seem to be comfortable everywhere.
-I have seen Red-tailed Hawks in numerous places, from the deep backcountry in Yellowstone National Park to urban cities to my own suburban backyard!
+I have seen Red-tailed Hawks backpacking in the deep wilderness to urban cities to my own suburban backyard!
 Pick a habitat, such as pastures, parks, deserts, roadsides, rainforests, woodlands, fields, or scrublands, and you’ll find them thriving.

 #2.
 Sharp-shinned Hawk

-To identify these birds, look for bars of orange on their upper chest that fades towards the belly and blue-gray back and wings.
-When they are flying, their wings are relatively short and rounded, but with a long tail.
+To identify these birds, look for bars of orange on their upper chest that fade towards the belly and blue-gray back and wings.
+When flying, their wings are relatively short and rounded but with a long tail.
 Females are considerably bigger than males.

 Sharp-shinned Hawk Range Map